 Pseudonymisation means the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the provision of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures ensuring that the personal data are not attributed to an identified or identifiable natural person.

 The controller shall be the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
 Where the purposes and means of such processing are laid down by Union law or by the law of the Member States, the controller or controllers may be designated in accordance with Union law or with the law of the Member States on the basis of specific criteria.

-Processor / data processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.
+Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 The recipient is a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not that person is a third party.
 However, authorities which may receive personal data in the course of a specific investigation task under Union law or the law of the Member States shall not be considered as recipients.

 j) Third parties